-Civil Law
+Criminal and Civil Law

-This course allows students to examine the background and current status of our civil legal system including courtroom roles, procedures, and key amendments and laws.
-Topics such as constitutional law, torts, compensatory law suits and the role of the Supreme Court are part of the curriculum.
+This course allows students to examine the background and current status of our legal system.
+Topics such as constitutional law, law enforcement, the trial system and corrections are part of the curriculum.
 Student skills developed in the course will include discussion/debate, research and writing, and analysis of current events.